- SAP has a very deliberate way of confusing people about S/4HANA (cloud or on-premises) they are speaking of.

 Long story short, SAP is trying to re-create its on-premises support model for its cloud products.
 And SAP is easing its customers into being used to paying support for the cloud.

-When SAP does a lot of things related to changes in policy and pricing, particularly if make the scenario worse for the customer, SAP does not announce them.
-You simply bring up the website at a later date and something dramatic has changed, and that is how you know.
-And since nearly all the information written about SAP is written by parties with allegiance to SAP, these changes receive very little coverage.
+When SAP does a lot of things related to policy and pricing changes, mainly if it makes the scenario worse for the customer, SAP does not announce them.
+You bring up the website later, and something dramatic has changed, and that is how you know.
+And since parties write nearly all the information written about SAP with allegiance to SAP, these changes receive very little coverage.

 SAP Wants to Reduce their Customer’s Costs?